Raj0527/Configuring-High-Availability-in-My-Amazon-VPC/README.md

-# Configuring-High-Availability-in-My-Amazon-VPC
-# AWS High Availability Lab
+# AWS High Availability Project

 ## Overview
-This lab demonstrates how to build reliable, fault-tolerant, and highly available systems in the cloud using Amazon Web Services (AWS).
+This Project demonstrates how to build reliable, fault-tolerant, and highly available systems in the cloud using Amazon Web Services (AWS).
 The focus is on integrating **Elastic Load Balancing** and **Auto Scaling groups** with Amazon EC2 instances and Amazon RDS.
 Understanding these concepts is crucial for AWS Solutions Architects to ensure systems can withstand failures while maintaining performance.

 ### Key Concepts
 - **Fault Tolerance:** This refers to a system's ability to remain operational even when some components fail.
 In AWS, services like Auto Scaling and Elastic Load Balancers contribute to fault tolerance by automatically adjusting resources and distributing traffic.